GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation: Experiment

 \section{Experiment}

-To verify the performances of GTNet, we conduct experiments on different datasets to implement shape classification, part segmentation and large scene semantic segmentation.
-Our experiments use PyTorch to implement GTNet, and the model are trained on NVIDIA GeForce RTX 3080Ti GPU.
+To verify the performances of GTNet, we conduct experiments on the ModelNet40, ShapeNet Part, and S3DIS datasets to implement shape classification, part segmentation and large scene semantic segmentation.
+Our experiments use PyTorch to implement GTNet, and the model is trained on NVIDIA GeForce RTX 3080Ti GPU.